The 10 Best Beginner Heroes for Dota 2

 Whereas Crystal Maiden is fragile and quick to die, Ogre Magi is one of the tankiest supports in the game and is supposed to be played aggressively so you can zone out the enemy while in the lane.

-Equipped with fairly high starting HP and base armor, Ogre Magi won’t die easily unless you purposely feed him towards the enemy team.
+Equipped with fairly high starting HP and base armor, Ogre Magi won’t die easily unless you purposely feed him toward the enemy team.
 As a beginner, this is a blessing.

-Ogre Magi is also a hero that literally doesn’t know what he’s doing; his ultimate, Multicast, relies mostly on luck.
+Ogre Magi is also a hero who literally doesn’t know what he’s doing; his ultimate, Multicast, relies mostly on luck.

 Plus, because it pairs with Hands of Midas, an item used to farm fast, Ogre Magi is the sort of support hero that you can play without necessarily being dirt poor even if you end up buying all of the support items such as Observer Wards and Sentry Wards, among others.